Choo99/Meme-Chatbot/README.md

 ![Coding](https://github.com/Choo99/Meme-Chatbot/blob/master/misc/test%20data.PNG)

 Figure 8 shows the test data prepared by oursleves.
-As you can see, we are obtaining a model with high accurancy in detect our text emotion.
-It is predicted the correct result perfectly!
-Hope it will be archieve same high accurancy in our chatbot.
+As you can see, we are obtaining a model with high accuracy in detecting our text emotion.
+It has predicted the correct result perfectly!
+Hope it wille achieve the same accuracy in our chatbot.

 ## F.  RESULT AND CONCLUSION
 Now, our model is ready to detect emotion from text correctly.
 Let's implement it in our discord bot.
-Thanks to prsaw in provide a powerful package of chatbot.
+Thanks to prsaw in providing a powerful package of chatbot.

 Launch discord bot with following instruction:
 1. Download all files in the github.